 We measured an average download bitrate of 7.2MiB/s using a local Windscribe server.
 This isn’t as quick as the fastest torrenting VPNs, but it means your torrents will still download at a respectable speed – less than 30% slower than if you were using no VPN at all.

-However, Windscribe’s speeds were significantly slower over long-distance connections, particularly between Europe and Asia.
+However, Windscribe’s speeds were significantly slower over long-distance connections, particularly between the US and Europe.

 We found the download bitrate on our test connection dropped from 10MiB/s to 2.7MiB/s – that’s almost 75% slower.
 This is particularly important if you live far away from Windscribe’s torrenting servers.